Bhaskar1312/adopt-me/notes.md

 > npm audit fix // to fix the vulnerabilities

-useState depends on the order of the hooks, so we can't put it inside an if statement.
+// do not put hooks inside if statements or loops. useState depends on the order of the hooks, so we can't put it inside an if statement.
 It has to be called everytime in same order setLocation is a closure, so it can't be placed outside the function
 // onChange={e => setLocation(e.target.value)} // this will be rendered many times